ramenhog/ramenhog.github.io/_posts/2017-05-09-experiments-in-fixed-aspect-ratios.md

 > I wish big time there were a way to transfer a calculated size from one dimension to the other.
 AKA… I define columns to be 1fr each.
 And I want the cells to be squares (or always have a 16x9 ratio, or whatever — but to maintain a fixed aspect ratio).
 How can I define the rows to be 1fr-from-the-column-calculation??
 I want that.
 _Jen Simmons, [https://github.com/w3c/csswg-drafts/issues/333](https://github.com/w3c/csswg-drafts/issues/333){:target="_blank"}_

-Yes.
-We want that.
-Please. 😁
+As powerful as CSS Grid already is now, having a spec like that would be a game changer.
+CSS Grid containers would almost resemble graph paper, which would give us even more control over sizing grid elements two dimensionally.
+Maintaining responsive aspect ratios would be a breeze.

-So for now, especially taking [CSS Grid browser support](http://caniuse.com/#feat=css-grid){:target="_blank"} into consideration, the "tried and true" method, is still your best bet for most situations that involve maintaining aspect ratios; it hasn't failed me yet!
-But here's to hoping for more exciting CSS developments relating to aspect ratios in the future!
+But, for now, especially taking [CSS Grid browser support](http://caniuse.com/#feat=css-grid){:target="_blank"} into consideration, the "tried and true" method, is still your best bet for most situations that involve maintaining aspect ratios.
+It hasn't failed me yet!
+But as CSS Grid begins to mature and expand its capabilities, here's to hoping for more exciting CSS developments relating to aspect ratios in the future!

 <img src="/assets/fingers-crossed.gif" alt="Fingers crossed!" class="image image--small" />